 ENJOY THE SHOW

 Joyeux Noel!
 Gledelig Jul!
 Froehliche Weihnachten!
 Mele Kalikimaka!
 From all of us at FirstShowing.net, we want to wish every one our readers a very Merry Christmas and a Happy Holidays!
-Whether you're with your family or with friends or whether it's snowing or sunny, we hope you have a wonderful weekend.
-For those that follow the tradition of seeing a movie on Christmas Day, like myself, I hope we've at the least helped you make the right choice.
-I'm planning on catching War Horse with my family this year.
-News and trailers always slow down quite a bit during the holidays, but we'll be back at full speed once 2012 arrives!
+Whether you're with your family or with friends or whether it's snowing or sunny, we hope you have a wonderful week.
+For those that follow the tradition of seeing a movie on Christmas Day, I hope we've been able to steer you in the right direction.
+I'm planning on catching Django Unchained because there's nothing better than a Tarantino Christmas.
+News and trailers always slow down during the holidays, but we'll be back at full speed by 2013.